Exact Evaluation of the Accuracy of Diffusion Models for Inverse Problems with Gaussian Data Distributions: Preliminaries on diffusion models for solving inverse problems

-Note that $\alphabar_t$ is decreasing such that $\alphabar_T$ is close to $0$ and the marginal distribution $p_T$ of $\x_T$ is close to $\N$.
-To define an approximate sampling procedure of the data distribution $p_0$, the objective is to reverse this process to go from $\x_T$ to $\x_0$.
-The reverse process, called \emph{backward process}, proposed by \emph{Ho et al} \cite{Ho_DDPM_2020_Neurips} is the sequence of iterations
+To construct an approximate sampling procedure for the data distribution \(p_0\), one introduces the reverse diffusion process, referred to as the \emph{backward process}.
+Following \emph{Ho et al.}~\cite{Ho_DDPM_2020_Neurips}, this process is defined through the iterative scheme

-where $\nabla \log p_t$ is called the score function. \emile{ Diffusion models are particularly used in the literature because the score function can be well estimated by a neural network (generally a U-Net model) by score matching \cite{Ho_DDPM_2020_Neurips,sohl-dickstein_deep_learning_nonequilibrium_thermodynamics_2015_ICLR}.} The two forward and backward processes are given in \Cref{algo:forward_DDPM,algo:backward_DDPM}.
+where $\nabla \log p_t$ is called the score function.
+Note that we use the variable $\y$ rather than $\x$ to distinguish the backward process from the forward process. { Diffusion models are particularly used in the literature because the score function can be well estimated by a neural network (generally a U-Net model or a transformer) by score matching \cite{Ho_DDPM_2020_Neurips,sohl-dickstein_deep_learning_nonequilibrium_thermodynamics_2015_ICLR}.}